 Despite these precautions, heat illness can still occur.
 Every coach and athletic trainer should therefore be familiar with and know how to handle heat-related conditions.
-Heat illness is classified into two conditions - heat exhaustion (excessive depletion of salt and water) and

-Heatstroke Heat Exhaustion Face Red & Flushed Pale Skin Hot & Dry Moist Temperature Extremely High Normal Pulse Strong & Rapid Weak/Rapid Usually Unconscious Not Usually
+Heat illness is classified into two conditions - heat exhaustion (excessive depletion of salt and water) and heatstroke (overheating from a breakdown of the sweating process).
+Both can result in serious physical harm unless the coach or trainer takes proper action.
+Face Skin Temperature Pulse Unconscious Heatstroke Red & Flushed Hot & Dry Extremely High Strong & Rapid Usually